 - Deficiencies.
 Anemia (low iron) can cause infrequent or scanty periods or amenorrhea.
 Deficiencies in B vitamins and zinc may also be culprits.
 Insufficient nourishment or overly restricting calories can cause irregular cycles.
 Eating too low carb can contribute to low thyroid and female hormone levels in some women.

 - Transitioning off hormonal birth control can leave a woman with low progesterone levels, which can cause absent or irregular periods.
+Click here to read how to stop taking the pill.

 - Get enough sleep.
 Here are my sleep hygiene tips.